Resources for ecology faculty application

 On-campus interview.
 I greatly benefited from this blog authored by Prof. Erin Mordecai.
 In particularly, it offered valuable insights into effectively handling one-to-one meetings with faculty members.

 Job talk.
 In preparing my job talk, I found two resources to be particularly helpful: a blog penned by Prof. Erin Mordecai and a paper authored by a collective of students and faculty members at UCLA.
-For your reference, my job talk can be accessed here here.
-Please note that it’s in Keynote format and should be used solely for personal reference purposes.

 Job market statistics.
 It is good to have a good sense on the reality of the job market.
 Prof. Jeremy Fox has compiled a wealth of data on the job market, providing useful statistics to help navigate job applications.
 His paper and his blog Dynamic Ecology are excellent resources.

 Your advisor and labmates.
 This might be the most important resource as they can offer specific feedback on your application, unlike the general online comments.
 I am extremely lucky to work with some great advisors, who are absolutely top of their disciplines, but also exceedingly supportive in guiding their mentees towards success.
 They have been my greatest asset throughout my application process, providing me with countless insightful comments, especially regarding my research statement and job talk.
 In addition to my advisors, all the past and current members of these research groups have been incredibly helpful in providing a ton of great feedback.

 Above all, safeguarding your mental health throughout the entirety of this process is of the most importance.
 The stress is often underestimated by people are not in or has not been though the job market.
 Personally, I knew from the start of grad school that finding a faculty position would be challenging.
 Nonetheless, the true scale of the struggle only became apparent when I was deeply immersed in the job market.